mbhall88/pafpy/docs/USAGE.md

 ### Manual open/close

-Sometimes a `with` context manager is not appropriate and you would like to manually open the file and pass it around.
+Sometimes a `with` context manager is not appropriate, and you would like to open the file and pass it around manually..
 This can be achieved using the `pafpy.paffile.PafFile.open` and `pafpy.paffile.PafFile.close` methods.
 As an example, let's say we define a function that takes a `pafpy.paffile.PafFile` and counts the number of records in it.

 ```py
 from pafpy import PafFile